 When blood sugar levels are high, the kidneys overcompensate by causing you to urinate more often.
 During the night, these frequent trips to the bathroom lead to disrupted sleep.
-High blood sugar may also cause headaches, thirstiness, and tiredness that interfere with falling asleep.
+High blood sugar may also cause headaches, increased thirst, and tiredness that can interfere with falling asleep.

 By contrast, going too many hours without eating or taking the wrong balance of diabetes medication can also lead to low blood sugar levels at night.
 You may have nightmares, break out into a sweat, or feel irritated or confused when you wake up.

 Talk to your healthcare provider if you are experiencing fatigue, trouble sleeping, or any other worrying symptoms.
 They can help analyze the reason and work with you to keep your blood sugar levels more stable.

 How Does Poor Sleep Affect Blood Sugar Levels?

 Just as diabetes can cause sleep problems, sleep problems also appear to play a role in diabetes.
 Getting poor sleep or less restorative slow-wave sleep has been linked to high blood sugar levels in people with diabetes and prediabetes.
 However, it’s not entirely clear whether one causes the other or whether more variables are at work.
 Researchers believe that sleep restriction may affect blood sugar levels due to its effects on insulin, cortisol, and oxidative stress.